Hearing Link Scotland

 You can also become a member of Hearing Link, or provide a donation towards our work.
 Either way you will be providing a hugely valuable contribution, helping to ensure that we meet the needs of people with hearing loss now and in the future.

 We are always looking for opportunities to engage with our local communities, by giving talks or providing information about the impact of hearing loss.

 Get in touch

-We are located at the Eric Liddell Centre, 15 Morningside Road, Edinburgh EH10 4DP.
+You can contact us at Hearing Link Scotland, The Eric Liddell Centre, 15 Morningside Road, Edinburgh EH10 4DP.

 Access Scottish Theatre was established in 2009 by the Federation of Scottish Theatre to make finding out about accessible performances in Scotland easier for audiences.

 The ALLIANCE is the national third sector intermediary for a range of health and social care organisations.
 The ALLIANCE has nearly 2,000 members including large, national support providers as well as small, local volunteer-led groups and people who are disabled, living with long term conditions or providing unpaid care.

 Artlink is an organisation serving central Scotland which supports individuals with a physical disability, learning disability, sensory impairment, mental health problem or who are older and infirm, to access the arts.